Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Measuring quantum objects: dual affine sets, POVMs, and testers

 \begin{example}[Multipartite process matrices] Using the projectors for multipartite non-signalling channels defined in Eqs.~\eqref{eq::NS2} and \eqref{eq::NS4} and Thm.~\ref{thm::DualAff}, we obtain a simple characterisation for multipartite process matrices for any numbers of parties $k$.

-We emphasize that this characterization of multi-partite process matrices has also been provided in equivalent form in App.~B3 of Ref.~\cite{araujo15witnessing}.
-Here, it follows straight forwardly from the (readily derived) properties of non-signalling channels, and the fact that process matrices form their dual affine set. \end{example}
+We emphasise that this characterisation of multi-partite process matrices has also been provided in equivalent form in App.~B3 of Ref.~\cite{araujo15witnessing}.
+Here, it follows straightforwardly from the (readily derived) properties of non-signalling channels, and the fact that process matrices form their dual affine set. $\blacksquare$ \end{example}